Mike Vallely: Personal life and activism

 Vallely has been married to his wife Ann since 1992.
 The couple have two daughters, born in 1992 and 2001.
 His family has been key in the establishment of some of his ventures, such as Street Plant.
-They reside in Des Moines, Iowa.
+They have resided in Des Moines, Iowa since early 2021.

 As of 2016, Vallely only agrees to give interviews about animal rights and safety of children athletes.

+One of Vallely's daughters, Emily, has been married to former Black Flag drummer Brandon Pertzborn since October 8, 2022.

 Veganism and animal rights

 At the age of seventeen, Vallely watched a television program about endangered African elephants which impacted and made him reflect on the harm that humans do to other species.
 This led him to become a vegetarian and subsequently vegan.
 His 1988 debut skateboard model had an African elephant as the artwork, because he wanted "to remind people" of them.
 His third signature model skateboard, 1989's "The Barnyard", had emblazoned the words "Please Don't Eat My Friends" and was one of the first models that promoted vegetarianism.
 Vallely's vocal opinions on this subject were typically met with derision by both skaters and promoters.
 In 1999, he and his family abandoned this lifestyle.
 He later stated that this decision was partly due to compromising himself to please his sponsors and that he felt "lost" for the next fifteen years.

 In 2014, Vallely was touring with Black Flag as vocalist and before a show in Louisville, Kentucky he walked through the city and accidentally came across an open slaughterhouse, which "completely crumble[d]" him and motivated to change his diet again.
 After sharing this decision with his family, they all became vegans in 2015.
-In 2016, his two daughters and wife started the blog "The Vintage Vegans" which shares cruelty-free fashion and American cuisine options.
+From 2016 to 2019, his two daughters and wife ran the blog "The Vintage Vegans" which shared cruelty-free fashion and American cuisine options.

 Vallely inspired his friend Ed Templeton to become a vegan in the early 1990s.